Category Archives: Changing Jobs

 What can Retirees Do if a Retired Lifestyle Makes Them Miserable

-The following is our step by step approach:
+The following is our step-by-step approach:

-For each item on your list, describe how you would achieve or complete it.
-This could include steps such as updating your resume to looking for organizations that need help.
+• Describe how you would achieve or complete each item on your list.
+This could include steps such as updating your resume or looking for organizations that need help.

-Create a satisfaction index from one to ten and describe in your own words what you are looking for that would increase your level of satisfaction. e.g. more social interaction, more challenge, giving back etc
+• Create a satisfaction index from one to ten and describe in your own words what you are looking for that would increase your level of satisfaction. e.g., more social interaction, more challenge, giving back, etc

 Discuss your plans with a partner or your spouse or a friend.
 Ask for their input and what they think about each one as it applies to yourself.